Mini Chocolate Cheesecakes

 - Line a regular sized muffin pan with 12 muffin liners.

-- In a mixing bowl, combine the graham cracker crumbs and melted butter until it resembles coarse sand.
+- Blend the oreos until you have crumbs.
+In a mixing bowl, combine the oreo crumbs (or graham cracker crumbs) and melted butter until it resembles coarse sand.

-- Put 1 tbsp plus 1 tsp of graham cracker crumbs in each muffin cup.
+- Put 1 tbsp plus 1 tsp of the crumbs in each muffin cup.